sdash77/arcgis-python-api/tests/README.md

 - To run a widget test with the `selenium` browser runner (Requires the `selenium` python package, as well as the `Chrome`/`Firefox` selenium driver standalone executables in the PATH):
     - `python run_tests.py ./notebooks/selenium/foo.ipynb`

-> Note: `run_tests.py` runs the equivalent of `pip install -e ../src/ --no-deps`, modifying your environment by overlaying this repository's `arcgis` module located at `../src`.
-This means that you can only run tests against the python code at `../src`, not on any `arcgis` package in your environment.
-This overlay will persist after running `run_tests.py`.

 ## ./unit

 ### Unit Test: A test written by a programmer for the purpose of ensuring that the production code does what the programmer expects it to do.